UK watchdog says will clarify bank capital requirements

 The FPC has twin objectives of maintaining financial stability and supporting the economic policy of the government which wants more credit flowing into the recession-hit economy.

-It is one of a new breed of watchdog practicing that seeks to cool asset bubbles before they destabilize the economy or cut some slack for banks in tough economic conditions.
+It is one of a new breed of watchdog practising that seeks to cool asset bubbles before they destabilise the economy or cut some slack for banks in tough economic conditions.

 The policy is in its infancy compared with a central bank’s other main role in setting interest rates and FPC members have been giving speeches recently, trying to spell out their thinking on capital more clearly.